s12chung/gostatic/README.md

 ## Webpack

-A [default webpack config](blueprint/webpack.config.js) is given to you.
+A [default webpack config](blueprint/webpack.config.js) is given to you, which handles assets in the `assets` directory.
 Below are defaults, via npm packages:

 - [`gostatic-webpack`](https://github.com/s12chung/gostatic-webpack) - wraps the two libs below to configure Webpack for `gostatic` (manifest, entrypoints, Webpack optimizations, etc.)
 - [`gostatic-webpack-css`](https://github.com/s12chung/gostatic-webpack-css) - handles the `.css` and `.scss` (SASS) files in the `assets/css` directory